-This bright and fresh lentil tabbouleh salad is full of authentic Mediterranean flavor.
-It’s a lovely side dish on a summer lunch table or even a main course with some flatbread to scoop it up with.
+This bright and fresh tabbouleh salad is full of authentic Mediterranean flavor but made without wheat bulgar.
+It's a lovely side dish on a summer table or even top it with chicken for a quick lunch on the go.

 This post may include affiliate links.
 Please read my disclosure policy.

-This perfect side dish is loaded with garden veggies making it a perfect pairing for grilled wagyu burgers, BBQ chicken thighs, or homemade smoked ribs.
+This perfect side dish is loaded with garden veggies, making it a perfect pairing for harissa roasted cauliflower, turkey burgers, BBQ chicken thighs, or homemade smoked ribs.

 🧾Ingredient Notes

-Lentils - Any small lentil will work well in this recipe.
-Try Puy lentils, small green lentils, as the shape and size complement this recipe well.
-Choose a lentil that holds its shape and texture well after cooking so your tabbouleh doesn’t become mushy.
+- Lentils - Try Puy lentils, small green lentils, as the shape and size complement this recipe well.
+You can also try quinoa.

-Olive Oil - Extra virgin isn’t necessary, but will provide a stronger flavor.
+- Olive Oil - Extra virgin isn't necessary, but it will provide a stronger flavor.

 ⏲️How to Make Lentil Tabouleh

-When they’re cool, add the lemon juice and olive oil and stir it all together.
-The lentils will absorb the dressing making them extra flavorful.
+- Once the lentils are cool, add the lemon juice and olive oil and stir together.
+They will absorb the dressing, making the lentils extra flavorful.

-- Try to dice your vegetables small and uniform in size.
+- Try to dice your vegetables into small and uniform pieces.
 Tabbouleh is known for its texture, and finely diced vegetables will help you reach the proper consistency.

 - It is important to hand-cut all of the ingredients.
 Do not use a food processor.